una-gal/una-gal/README.md

 ## Events as a speaker and workshop giver

 ### 2026
+* [Metrics That Matter: What to Measure and How to Capture It](https://github.com/una-gal/event-slides/blob/main/others/Metrics-traction-AI.pdf) - Workshop for Imaguru Accelerator - 13 May 2026
+* [Metrics and early traction for startups](https://github.com/una-gal/event-slides/blob/main/others/Metrics-traction-AI.pdf) - Workshop for AI4ALL Women Entrepreneur Program - 07 May 2026
 * [How PyLadies Is Shaping the Future of Python](https://lp.jetbrains.com/python-unplugged/) - Panel at Python Unplugged Free Online Conference - 04 March 2026

 ### 2025